Articling Student Program

 Articling Rotation System

 The Blakes Articling Student Program is designed to ensure that students receive well-rounded articles by gaining experience in, and exposure to, different areas of law.
-Students are given the opportunity to request a specific corporate or litigation group that they would like to work with more closely and will rotate to different floors as part of our three rotation system.
+Students are given the opportunity to request a specific corporate or litigation group that they would like to work with more closely and will rotate to different groups as part of our three rotation system.
 This ensures that our students obtain broad exposure to the principal areas of our practice under the individual guidance and supervision of experienced lawyers and also gives students the ability to tailor their articles to suit their individual interests.

 When articled students start at Blakes, they receive an orientation on the resources at the Firm.